Published at ted.com, May 23, 2016.

 The ice broken, we sat in his book-filled living room, drinking his favorite smoky blend of tea and nibbling chocolate.
 Our cups and dishes, decorated with a 19th-century botanical drawing of ferns – some of the world’s oldest plants – were set among stacks of paper, fountain pens, a jumble of fossils, and a large, ornate magnifying glass.

 Oliver asked about my new book, Eye of the Beholder, which details how 17th-century artists and scientists, armed with newly invented optical instruments, changed the way we see the world.
 Reaching for the magnifying glass, he demonstrated how he used this convex lens to read.
 Ocular cancer had taken the vision from his right eye, and cataracts clouded his left.
+It is not like nowadays where a trip to having laser eye surgery (check it out), is common and used for a myriad of reasons.

 One interesting thing I had discovered in my research for the book was the difficulties involved with learning to see with the new instruments.
 Telescopes and microscopes were hard to look through, and the early users, including Antoni van Leeuwenhoek, the first person to see microscopic life, struggled to make sense of the new worlds they saw with the instruments.
 Oliver himself had written about the difficulties faced by people who gained their sight after living without it for most or all of their lives.
 They too had to learn to see – in their case, a world that they had previously navigated by other senses, by touch and hearing.